This article is a review of SpanishPod101.com, an online resource for learning Spanish through audio podcasts.

 This adds up to a multitude of podcast lessons, making SpanishPod101 quite a substantial resource.
 Since the modules are all separate learning areas that don’t usually follow on from each other, you have the freedom to decide which ones to do.

 One feature that helps is called ‘Learning Paths'.
 These are themed pathways or course structures, and you choose them based on your current level and what you most want to learn.
-They’re optional, but helpful.
+They’re optional but helpful.

-I like this idea, because it makes it easier for you to choose a solid direction.
+I like this idea because it makes it easier for you to choose a solid direction.
 It also gives you a clear picture of what you'll have learnt once you complete a learning path.

 What's Included In Each Lesson?

-Each lesson contains 3 audio tracks:
+Each of the audio and video lessons contains 3 audio tracks:

-- Full Lesson Audio or Video
+- Full Audio and Video Lessons

 - Review Track